grapefruitjs/grapefruit/README.md

 Soon to come:

-- Game State System
-- Particle System
 - Generic Text (non-texture based font)
 - Sprite Sheet Animations (without forcing TexturePacker format)
-- Typewriter (for dialog-like text printing)

 Coming in the future:

 - Multiple Cameras
 - Path Finding
 - Touch Gestures

+## Plugins

+As of right now there are no grapefruit plugins; however, here is a list of some planned plugins that will get some work as soon as gf is stable:

+- Particle System
+- Typewriter (for dialog-like text printing)
+- Path Finding

 ## Rendering Engine